nfischer/jabberwocky/README.md

 ## Contributing

-Feel free to contribute by adding alternate definitions in [definitions.js](src/definitions.js).
+Feel free to contribute by adding alternate definitions in [definitions.js](definitions.js) (if there's only one definition currently, turn this into an array of definitions).
 This will display a randomized set of definitions each time!